alisa0705/Youtube-Recommendation/README.md

 [![checks](https://github.com/biostat821-2023/Show_Recommendation_System/actions/workflows/checks.yml/badge.svg)](https://github.com/biostat821-2023/Show_Recommendation_System/actions/workflows/checks.yml)

-This library provides show recommendations based on the user input.
+This command line tool provides show recommendations based on the user input.

 ### I. Project Overview
-* Phase 1: `youtube.py` includes a python tool that connect to Youtube API to retrieve show information (title and genre) for a pre-defined set of genres.
+* Phase 1: `youtube.py` includes a python command line tool that connect to Youtube API to retrieve show information (title and genre) for a pre-defined set of genres.

-* Phase 2: `recommend.py` includes a python tool that uses the output csv file from the previous phase and generates video recommendations based on user-input.
+* Phase 2: `recommend.py` includes a python command line tool that uses the output csv file from the previous phase and generates video recommendations based on user-input.
 It returns top 5 recommended shows based on the cosine similarity between the user input and the genres in the data.

 * Phase 3: Write tests and documentation.